klahnakoski/mo-threads/README.md

       result = thread.join()     # may raise exception

 * `release()` - Will ignore any return value, and post any exception to logging.
 Tracking is still performed; released threads are still properly stopped.
-You may still `join()` on a released thread, but you risk being too late: The thread will have already completed and logged it's failure.
+You may still `join()` to guarantee the caller will wait for thread completion, but you risk being too late: The thread may have already completed and logged it's failure.

       thread.release()     # release thread resources asap, when done